When I Heard This - Podcast

 Mark as Played

 What if everyone gets saved in the end… and that is actually the problem?
 In this second and final conversation on universalism, we dig into the “Disney ending” version of theology.
 The idea sounds comforting.
 No eternal consequences.
 No final separation.
 Everyone reconciled.
 Cue the emotional music.
 But what does that do to justice, holiness, leadership, and the actual claims of historic Christianity?
-We talk about universalism ...
+We talk ...

 Listen